SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTTopicRuleLambdaAction.md

----
-layout: glossary
-title: Add-VSIoTTopicRuleLambdaAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSIoTTopicRuleLambdaAction

 ## SYNOPSIS
-Adds an AWS::IoT::TopicRule.LambdaAction resource property to the template
+Adds an AWS::IoT::TopicRule.LambdaAction resource property to the template.
+Describes an action to invoke a Lambda function.

 ## SYNTAX